4 Steps to Modeling and Roadmapping from SharePoint

 SharePoint lists can be the substructure for creating current state architectures and roadmapping future scenarios.
 And from these you can chart business outcomes and create dashboards using a Business Intelligence-style web interface.

-Let’s walk through the steps for this process using the ABACUS SharePoint Sync plugin.
+Let’s walk through the steps for this process using the ABACUS SharePoint Sync.

 Step 1 – Keep using your SharePoint lists